An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

-While \cTwelve was relatively easy to interpret, understanding \cFourteen required scheduling expertise, multiple attempts (we only show the successful path) and several rounds of experimentation.
+While the performance of \cTwelve was relatively easy to interpret, understanding the performance of \cFourteen required scheduling expertise, multiple attempts (we only show the successful path) and several rounds of experimentation.
 Ultimately, our interpretation of \cFourteen did not come from the description of the score function, but from experimental observations of the algorithm's behavior.
-For instance, the threshold value of 21 observed in Figure~\ref{fig:nuage} is not apparent anywhere in the code.
-In that sense, our experimental analysis was no different from what would have been required to interpret a fully black-box algorithm.
-The fact that subsequent work has not attempted to reuse the {\em knowledge} supposedly created by these LLM-evolved heuristics does not bode well for their interpretability.
-For these reasons, we find that \cFourteen is not interpretable in the sense defined by \romera.
+For instance, the threshold value of 21 observed in Figure~\ref{fig:nuage} is not apparent anywhere in the code. {\bf In that sense, our experimental analysis was no different from what would have been required to interpret a fully black-box algorithm, contradicting the fact that the specificity of the LLM was what made it easier to interpret.} The fact that subsequent work has not attempted to reuse the {\em knowledge} supposedly created by these LLM-evolved heuristics does not bode well for their interpretability.